OpenGlobalMind/old-ogm-wiki/Meeting Index.md

 ```

+Notes:
-Note: Show the file in Preview mode to see the list.
+(1) Show the file in **Preview** mode to see the list.
 If you are not seeing the list, please install the community plugin called "Data View", enable the plugin, and re-open the vault.
+(2) only the notes with Category set to "Meeting" will show up here